mit-plv/rewriter/README.md

-Fiat-Crypto: Synthesizing Correct-by-Construction Code for Cryptographic Primitives
+Rewriter
 =====

 Building
 -----
 [![Build Status](https://travis-ci.com/mit-plv/rewriter.svg?branch=master)](https://travis-ci.com/mit-plv/rewriter)

 This repository requires Coq 8.9 or later.
-8.7 may work, but we don't use it ourselves.

 Git submodules are used for some dependencies.
 If you did not clone with `--recursive`, run